 Who could take over as Match of the Day host?

-Mark Chapman, Gabby Logan and Alex Scott are among the frontrunners to replace Gary Lineker.
+Mark Chapman, Gabby Logan and Kelly Cates are among the front-runners to replace Gary Lineker.

 Your support helps us to tell the story